-The Blue Mountains feature one of the world’s largest eucalyptus forests with beautiful steep yellow Hawkesbury sandstone cliffs, deep green forested valleys and fresh clean mountain air.
-It is called the Blue Mountains due to the slight blue colour seen from a distance, as a result of the forest’s evaporating eucalyptus oil.
+Our Blue Mountains feature one of the world’s largest eucalyptus forests with beautiful steep yellow Hawkesbury sandstone cliffs, deep green forested valleys and fresh clean mountain air.
+It is called the “Blue” Mountains due to the slight blue colour seen from a distance, as a result of the forest’s evaporating eucalyptus oil.
 The national park sports a great diversity of wildlife including flora and fauna not found anywhere else in the world.
-In addition to seeing kangaroos, you may be lucky enough to see goannas, black or sulphur crested cockatoos, rosellas, rainbow lorikeets or other Australian fauna.
+In addition to possibly seeing kangaroos, you may be lucky enough to see goannas, black or sulphur crested cockatoos, rosellas, rainbow lorikeets or other Australian fauna.

 We stop at excellent viewpoints to look out over the valley floor and brilliantly coloured sandstone cliff walls.
 Here we see amazing landscapes, breathtaking scenery, possibly see some kangaroos, native birds (including cockatoos, magpies, kookaburras, rainbow lorikeets, galahs and king parrots) and other wildlife.
 People come to admire, bushwalk, orienteer, rockclimb, abseil, mountain bike, horse ride and basically get back to nature.
 Its clean air and natural beauty are a drawcard for people from all over the world.
 Katoomba, the area’s largest town, is home to the world’s steepest railway, an ex mining railway.

-There are a number of sights that one must see when coming to the Blue Mountains.
+There are a number of sights that one must see when coming to the Mountains.
 It is home to the Three Sisters, a rugged formation of three rocky outcrops that stand side by side near Echo Point.
 Another point of interest is Wentworth Falls which when flowing well sends a stream of water flowing over its side.
 Both allow spectacular views of the sandstone cliffs the area is famous for.

-Echo Point is a highlight on any trip to the Blue Mountains.
-This provides a stop to see the amazing colours of the sandstone cliffs as well as a formation known as the ‘Three Sisters’ because it appears as three sandstone roughly pillar shaped sandstone rocks.
+Echo Point is a highlight on any trip to the Mountains.
+This provides a stop to see the amazing colours of the sandstone cliffs as well as a rock formation known as the ‘Three Sisters’ because it appears as three sandstone roughly pillar shaped sandstone rocks.

 This location offers spectacular views of the waterfall and sandstone escarpment with an option to walk to the top of the waterfall.